seancolyer/voltron/README.md

 ###Conventions
 Voltron uses mostly convention over configuration.
 The only configuration is related to the same things you'd need to get the individual child extensionrunning.

-Voltron discovers your child extensions through the convention of looking through your dependencies for anything that matches `voltron-`.
+Voltron discovers your child extensions, which we'll call voltron extensions, through the convention of looking through your dependencies for anything that matches `voltron-`.

 Voltron supports the following build conventions:
 * A `**/voltron.js` file placed anywhere that tells Voltron how to build your extension